Decatur Daily Weather Forecast - NewsBreak

 Decatur Daily Weather Forecast

-DECATUR, IL(Updated at 8am ET)Here's your weather forecast for the next four days.
+DECATUR, TN(Updated at 8am ET)Here's your weather forecast for the next four days.

 Monday, August 23